tjosephcarroll/se-lab18/icm/lab1/README.md

     # we are mounting the PWD or $HOME/cloud (in our example) inside the container
     # at the root level.
     # IOW we will have '/cloud' in the container
     # with all the files found at the host level in $HOME/cloud
+    # you do have the option to hardcode the $DIR2MOUNT variable below to 'cloud'
+    # if you so desire, but keeping it dynamics would allow you to have different directory perhaps for different customers or tests and know what you're running.
+It's entirley up to you.
     #
     docker run --name icm -it -v $PWD:/$DIR2MOUNT --cap-add SYS_TIME intersystems/icm:2018.2.0-dev